How To Get The Perfect Lawn

 - Environmental turf selection is one needing less fertilising, watering and herbicides?

-(Each roll is 0.45m x 2.25 = 1 square metre) With a tape, measure the area of your planned lawn.
+(Each roll is 600 width x 1.600 length) With a tape, measure the area of your planned lawn.
 Include measurements on a sketch of the lawn area, with the length, width and any unusual features.
 Our sales staff will be happy to calculate the amount of turf required.

 Schedule your order for delivery after preparation work is completed.
 You are now ready for prompt installation on the day of delivery.
 This is crucial to a strong beginning for your lawn, also this will avoid discolouration of your new lawn.